Empower Your Practice

 Free Tools Worth Using

-- Google Search Console is the first place to look if your website already receives some traffic.
+• Google Search Console is the first place to look if your website already receives some traffic.
 It shows you exactly which queries are bringing visitors to your site, which pages those visitors land on, and where you rank for each term.
-This data is specific to your practice and your location, making it more actionable than generic keyword lists.

-- Google Keyword Planner (free with a Google Ads account) provides search volume ranges and competition levels for any keyword you enter.
-Type in a core service term like "private physiotherapist London" and the tool will suggest dozens of related variations you may not have considered.
+• Google Keyword Planner (free with a Google Ads account) provides search volume ranges and competition levels for any keyword you enter.
+Type in a core service term like "private cardiologist Chicago" and the tool will suggest dozens of related variations.

-- Ahrefs and Semrush are the industry standards for comprehensive keyword research.
-Both allow you to analyse competitor websites, identify which keywords they rank for, find content gaps in your own site, and track ranking changes over time.
-For practices in competitive urban markets like London or Manchester, this level of insight can meaningfully influence content strategy.
+• Ahrefs and Semrush are the industry standards for comprehensive keyword research.
+Both allow you to analyse competitor websites, identify which keywords they rank for, and find content gaps in your own site.
+For practices in competitive urban markets like Los Angeles or Chicago, this level of insight can meaningfully influence content strategy.

 A Simple Research Process